mohan-chinnappan-n/cli-dx/notification.md

 $ cat feed/notification.json
 ```
 - Note:
+    - **customNotifTypeId**: the id of CustomNotificationType you got from above step
     - **recipientIds**: Array of Users Record-Ids, to send the message to
     - **targetId**: Case Record-id
 ```json